Antreas Christodoulou: Professional career

 Christodoulou played with the youth clubs of AEL Limassol and APOEL in Cyprus, before moving to Greece, where he played in the Greek minors with Mantoulidis.

 He began his pro career after signing a five-year contract with the EuroLeague champions at the time, Olympiacos, in 2013.
 With Olympiacos, he won the FIBA Intercontinental Cup in 2013 and the Greek Basket League championship in 2015.

 He was loaned to Koroivos for the 2015–16 season.
 On July 21, 2016, Christodoulou signed a two-year contract with the Rethymno Cretan Kings.

 After a fruitful four-year stint with Rethymno, Christodoulou signed with EuroCup side Promitheas on July 20, 2020.

 On July 14, 2021, Christodoulou moved to Thessaloniki, signing with PAOK.
 In 21 games, he averaged 4.4 points, 1.5 rebounds and 0.8 assists, playing around 14 minutes per contest.

 On June 20, 2022, Christodoulou returned to Cyprus, signing a three-year deal with AEK Larnacas.

 National team career

 Christodoulou has been a member of the junior national teams of Cyprus and Greece.
 With Greece's junior national team, he played at the 2014 FIBA Europe Under-20 Championship, and the 2015 FIBA Europe Under-20 Championship.

+He is currently a member of the Cyprus men’s national basketball team.